This section describes troubleshooting methods for flows and associated features.

-Minion health check
+Perform a Minion health check.

-Are sink consumer graphs populated?
+Verify that sink consumer graphs are populated.

-Review OpenNMS and Minion logs
+Review Meridian and Minion logs.

-If you store flows in Elasticsearch, you can use Kibana to check if flow documents (raw and/or aggregated) are written to Elasticsearch.
+If you store flows in Elasticsearch, you can use Kibana to check if flow documents (raw and aggregated) are written to Elasticsearch.

 The query returns a list of indices.